sanjayn2096/sanjayn2096/README.md

 # 👋 Hello there, welcome!

-I'm Sanjay, a mobile developer who enjoys building practical, polished apps with AI woven into the product experience.
+I'm Sanjay, a developer who enjoys building practical, polished apps with AI woven into the product experience.

-I like working on apps that help people do something useful, Most of my work sits around Android, Flutter, React Native, backend services, and AI-powered product features.
+I am currently enjoying building AI Agents for my own needs.
+This is the current project I am working on - JobSeachAgent

 Feel free to reach out if you want to chat about mobile apps, Android, AI product ideas, or anything in between.